kusari-oss/chainsights/README.md

 ## Security Features

+**NOTE**: Some of these aren't implemented very well yet.

-All manifests are verified using Sigstore signatures Hash verification for non-signed artifacts
+- All manifests are verified using Sigstore signatures
+- Hash verification for non-signed artifacts
-Expected signer identity checking
+- Expected signer identity checking
-Cycle detection to prevent infinite traversal
+- Cycle detection to prevent infinite traversal
-Depth limiting to prevent excessive resource usage
+- Depth limiting to prevent excessive resource usage

 ## License